johnwcowan/pdp8x/arch.md

   in this explanation; they may or may not correspond to actual registers:

   * The 16-bit IR register holds the instruction currently being executed.
+    Note that two instructions are stored in a word.
-    It is always treated as a bit vector.
+    IR is always treated as a bit vector.
 In order to talk about individual bits, we speak of the 0x8000 bit (most significant), the 0x4000 bit (slightly less significant), and so on down to the 0x0001 bit (least significant).
 We can use similar bit masks to talk about multiple bits at the same time.